-In an ideal world, you could pick an attorney right out of the book that lists them all in alphabetical order—the phone book—and get a competent personal injury lawyer.
+In an ideal world, you could pick an attorney right out of the book that lists them all in alphabetical order—the phone book—and get a reliable personal injury lawyer in South Bend.
 The reality is that not every lawyer listed in the Indiana attorney directories (including the Yellow Pages) are specialized enough to handle a personal injury case.
 There is also the question of the attorney’s competence inside and out of the courtroom.

 Fortunately, no sixth sense is needed to discern a good attorney from one who could derail your case.
 All you need is the ability to observe and ask questions.